prividentity/PrivateIdentity-Oldd/Privacy-Policy.md

 > **`b.
 Anonymized and/or Pseudonymized Information.`**

 When you use our service to authenticate yourself, we anonymize and/or pseudonymize your biometric information and only collect anonymized and/or pseudonymized information.
-As explained in the terms of service accessible at https://private.id/terms.html, the Services provide you a limited, revocable, nonexclusive, non-assignable license to access/download the Cloud Biometric API application onto a device (phone, laptop, etc.) and use the Cloud Biometric API application for the sole purpose of accessing our authentication Services to enroll, identify, verify or authenticate yourself.
+As explained in the terms of service accessible [here](https://github.com/openinfer/PrivateIdentity/wiki/Terms-of-Use), the Services provide you a limited, revocable, nonexclusive, non-assignable license to access/download the Cloud Biometric API application onto a device (phone, laptop, etc.) and use the Cloud Biometric API application for the sole purpose of accessing our authentication Services to enroll, identify, verify or authenticate yourself.

 ### `C. How Is Your Personal Data Used?`